Life Insurance with an Arrhythmia.

 - Have you been diagnosed with any other cardiovascular diseases?

 - Have you ever suffered from a heart attack or stroke?

-- Have any of your immediate family members (mother, father, brother or sister) ever been diagnose with heart disease?
+- Have any of your immediate family members (mother, father, brother, or sister) ever been diagnosed with heart disease?

 - In the past 12 months, have you used any tobacco or nicotine products?